com-480-data-visualization/Sundial/README.md

 ### Dataset

-Dataset
-Our topic is about coffee, and we will create 4 visualizations with these 4 dataset :
+Our project focuses on coffee, and we will create four visualizations using the following datasets:

-1) A dataset about coffee beans’ production locations’ geographic datas, scores of several properties like aroma, aftertaste, acidity, balance and sweetness.
-The dataset is originated from Coffee Quality Institute(CQI), which is an organization inspecting coffee quality, so the data is clean and no need to be processed.
+Coffee Bean Production Locations and properties: This dataset includes geographic data on coffee bean production locations, as well as scores for various properties such as aroma, aftertaste, acidity, balance, and sweetness.
+It is sourced from the Coffee Quality Institute (CQI), an organization dedicated to inspecting coffee quality.
+Since the data is already clean, no additional processing is needed.

-2) A dataset about the import and export data, like the monetary flow and weight of beans being traded, among the globe, from 2000 to 2022.
-The dataset is created by resource trade.earth, which uses the Chatham House Resource Trade Database(CHRTD) as the original data source.
-Meanwhile, the original data source of CHRTD is collected by the United Nations Statistic Division, which indicates the reliability of the dataset, thus further data processing is not required.
+Global Import and Export Data: This dataset provides information on the monetary flow and weight of coffee beans traded globally from 2000 to 2022.
+It is created by Resource Trade.earth, which utilizes the Chatham House Resource Trade Database (CHRTD) as its original source.
+The CHRTD data is collected by the United Nations Statistical Division, ensuring the dataset's reliability, so further data processing is unnecessary.

-3) A dataset about the production of coffee beans among the world, from 2015 to 2024.
-The data is collected by the U.S. Department of Argriculture, implying that these data are clean.
+Global Coffee Bean Production: This dataset covers coffee bean production worldwide from 2015 to 2024.
+The data is collected by the U.S. Department of Agriculture, indicating that it is clean and reliable.

-4) A dataset about the price of coffee bean per Lbs.
+Coffee Bean Prices: This dataset contains information on the price of coffee beans per pound.

 ### Problematic